 South Africa is a country of diversity - our people, languages, animals, foods, cultures, music and much more are all a reflection of this.
 But, did you know that we are also one of the countries with the highest diversity of sharks too?

 Currently, there are about 440 known species of shark in the world, ranging from the massive whale shark to the tiny dwarf lanternshark.
-Some sharks hunt with big serrated teeth, some use electric shocks, some use their huge tails to whip their prey, some are even covered in spikes like a porcupine or poop out glow-in-the-dark blue ink to frighten predators.
-These animals are amazing, and South Africa is home to about 100 different types of sharks, representing all their major families.
+Some sharks hunt with large serrated teeth, some use electric shocks, some use their huge tails to whip their prey, some are even covered in spikes like a porcupine or poop out glow-in-the-dark blue ink to frighten predators.
+These animals are amazing, and South Africa is home to 117 different types of sharks, representing all their major families.

 A quick note before we get into this exciting run-down of South African sharks: When organisms are classified, taxonomists use the terms "order" and "family" to group connected species together - these are the terms you'll see below.
 An example of an "order" that you might be more familiar with is "primate", which would include you, all the monkeys and the apes.
 A "family" is a bit narrower and would be something like "the great apes", which would include humans, chimps and gorillas.
 With that monkey business taken care of - let's talk sharks!